SIPp/sipp/docs/media.rst

 RTP check functionality
 ```````````````````````

-SIPp has support for for bidirectional RTP or bidirectional SRTP
+SIPp has support for bidirectional RTP or bidirectional SRTP
 checking.
 This is not detailed in the RST docs, but in a separate PDF,
 unfortunately.
 See:
 :download:`rtpcheck_xml_syntax_reference.pdf <rtpcheck_xml_syntax_reference.pdf>`